Ontotext-AD/graphdb-helm/README.md

 #### GraphDB cluster configuration

-With the release of GraphDB 10, master nodes are no longer needed for a cluster, so the size of the cluster is controlled by just one property: `graphdb.clusterConfig.nodesCount`.
+With the release of GraphDB 10, master nodes are no longer needed for a cluster, so the size of the cluster is controlled by just one property: `replicas`.
 You will need at least three GraphDB installations to create a fully functional cluster.
 Remember that the Raft algorithm recommends an odd number of nodes, so a cluster of five nodes is a good choice.

-Note: If "1" is selected as node count, the launched node will be standalone and no instances of the cluster proxy will be deployed!
+Note: If `1` is selected as node count, the launched node will be standalone and no instances of the cluster proxy will be deployed!

-- The section `graphdb.clusterConfig` can be used to configure a GraphDB cluster.
+- The section `cluster.config` can be used to configure a GraphDB cluster.

 See more about the cluster here: https://graphdb.ontotext.com/documentation/10.0/cluster-basics.html

-#### Deploying GraphDB with security
+### Deploying GraphDB with security

 GraphDB's Helm chart supports deploying GraphDB with or without security.
-This can be toggled through `graphdb.security.enabled`.
+This can be toggled through `security.enabled`.
 If it is deployed with security enabled, a special provisioning user is used for repository provisioning, cluster linking, health checks and so on.
 Additional users can be added through the users file: `files/config/users.js`.
 The users are described with their roles, username and a bcrypt64 password.

-The file can be provisioned before GraphDB's startup with the `usersConfigMap` configmap or left to default.
+The file can be provisioned before GraphDB's startup with the `security.initialUsers` configurations.
-It can be overridden with other configmap containing the `users.js` file.
+It can be overridden with other configmap containing the `users.js` file with `security.initialUsers.existingSecret`.
 Note that the `provisioning` user is required when security is turned on!

 By default, if the security is turned on, GraphDB's basic security method is used.
 More complicated security configurations